Close Menu

 Is it safe to drink the water in Tijuana?

 No, it’s not recommended to drink the tap water in Tijuana.
 Stick to bottled or filtered water to avoid getting sick.
 Additionally, avoid eating at street vendors or food stalls that may not have proper food handling and preparation practices.
-(See Also: Is Ladakh Safe to Visit Now?
-The Ultimate Travel Guide)
+(See Also: Is it Safe to Visit a Doctor During Covid? – Your Health Matters)

 Can I use ATMs in Tijuana?